Achieve noticeable productivity gains and improve customer service with an Enterprise Content Management (ECM) system.

 Business Process Management

 Document imaging systems scan paper documents to create electronic images (like pictures).
-Rather than filing paper documents in file cabinets, organizations store their electronic images on computer systems.
+Rather than filing paper documents in boxes or file cabinets, organizations store their electronic images on computer systems.
 Individual documents or files can be instantly located by entering index information (e.g. social security number or account number) using an on-line query screen.
-The system displays the documents and related data.
+The system then displays the documents and related data.

-After the paper has been scanned and indexed, it is stored temporarily and then destroyed rather than being stored permanently in file cabinets.
+After the paper has been scanned and indexed, it is stored temporarily and then eventually destroyed (rather than being stored permanently in file cabinets).
 ECM software stores scanned images as industry-standard TIFF or PDF files.
 It also stores electronic files in their native format such as Word Documents (.doc), Excel Spreadsheets (.xls), Adobe Acrobat Files (.pdf), Text Files (.txt) or any other electronic format.
 This allows the imaging system to store and organize all forms of communication with customers, vendors, or employees in electronic folders.
 The imaging system enforces the organization’s security policies so that users may only access files they are authorized to view.

 Electronic Document Management

 Electronic document management provides controlled management of electronic documents and files (e.g. Word, Excel, PowerPoint, Text etc.).
-Document Management systems serve as a common electronic filing cabinet that users share.
+Document Management systems serve as a common “electronic filing cabinet” that users share.

-Users can add new documents and check-out, edit and check-in existing documents.
-The system automatically creates new versions of documents and saves older versions with an audit trail of who made changes.
+Users can add new documents and check-out, edit, and check-in existing documents.
+The system automatically creates new versions of documents and saves older versions with an audit trail tracking who made which changes.
 To find a document, users enter values for index fields like social security number or search for documents based on the content in the documents.
 With a common enterprise-wide document management system, documents are secure and available to all authorized users regardless of their location.
 The document management system enforces the organization’s security policies so that users may only access files they are authorized to view.